osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 To set the direction of an access feature, double-click on the feature and select the *AADL* tab of the *Properties* view.
 Select desired access kind in the *Access Type* section.

 ### Setting a Feature Group as Inverse
-To set a feature group as either the inverse or of not the inverse of the selected feature group type, double-click on the feature group and select the *AADL* tab of the *Properties* view.
-Select desired direction in the *Inverse* section.
+To set a feature group as the inverse of the selected feature group type, double-click on the feature group and select the *AADL* tab of the *Properties* view.
+Check the box in the *Inverse* section.

 ## Subcomponents
 The graphical editor allows editing subcomponents when viewing a component implementation diagram.